All Episodes

 It's not just Wolf Blitzer counting down to 135 this afternoon.

-Do I think GE should get away with paying no taxes?
+I think GE should get away with paying no taxes.

-I mean, uh, I was gonna kind of let Obama surprise you, but I have a little idea what he's gonna be talking about.
+I mean, I was going to kind of let Obama surprise you, but I have a little idea what he's going to be talking about.

-In addition to raising taxes on the wealthy again, and even USA Today has a story here, you know, you can go ahead and raise taxes on the rich, Mr. President, but then what are you gonna do?
+You know you can go ahead and raise taxes on the rich, mr president, but then what are you going to do?

 Because there aren't enough of them to make a difference.

-There have to be serious cuts in spending.
+There have to be serious cuts in spending have to be.

-Um for what it's worth here, uh, ladies and gentlemen, uh General Electric gave Obama more money than they paid in taxes.
+Uh, ladies and gentlemen, general Electric gave Obama more money than they paid in taxes.

-Obama gave GE more money than he paid in taxes in terms of grants and and this kind of thing.
+Obama gave GE more money than they paid in tax in terms of grants and this kind of thing.

-Now, whether or not I am fine or cool with GE paying no taxes, if they didn't break the law, I've got no problem with it, Snerdly.
+Now, whether or not I am fine or cool with GE paying no taxes if they didn't break the law, i've got no problem with it.

-If they didn't break the law, now obviously there's something screwy in the law that a company making $5.1 billion in profits isn't paying taxes.
+Now, obviously there's something screwy in the law that a company making 5.1 billion dollars in profits isn't paying taxes.

-And then when you further look at all of the corporate cronyism going on between the regime and GE, yeah, you have to look at, okay, what aspects of the law might have been exploited here.
+And then, when you further look at all of the corporate cronyism going on between the regime and GE yeah, you have to look at okay, what aspects of the law might have been exploited here, or well, you can't say exploited, because the law is the law.

-You're trying to trick me into uh into coming out and supporting tax payments and tax increases and so forth.
+You're trying to trick me into coming out and supporting tax payments and tax increases and so forth.

 Don't deny it.

-Now, Friday, uh little programming note is also our annual curaton for leukemia and lymphoma.
+Now, Friday, a little programming note is also our annual curathon for leukemia and lymphoma, ladies and gentlemen.

-Ladies and gentlemen, and uh Trump wants to appear during the Curathon.
+And Trump wants to appear during the curathon.

 Surprise, surprise.

-And uh he uh and I told him what was going on.
+And I told him what was going on.

-So um he he'll he'll join us at the top of the second hour on Friday.
+So he'll join us at the top of the second hour on Friday.

 Yeah, I know.

-So you you think if you were in my shoes that I'd be saying, okay, I pay X in taxes and GE, which got a lot more money than I do not paying any, and I would be mad.
+So you think if you were in my shoes that I'd be saying, okay, I pay X in taxes and GE, which got a lot more money than I do, not paying any, and I would be mad.

 I don't look at it that way.

-I am I'm more interested in, you know, just what's going on here with this uh th this wasteful investment of dollars into this non-existent green energy sector.
+I'm more interested in just what's going on here with this wasteful investment of dollars into this non-existent green energy sector.

-You know what what really is happening there in terms of fairness, you know, I gave up on trying to keep score on fairness a long time ago because I don't believe it exists.
+In terms of fairness, I gave up on trying to keep score on fairness a long time ago because I don't believe it exists.

-I just I it's uh Just like I tell you, I don't I don't waste my time getting offended, and I don't give people power to make me offended or to offend me.
+Just like I tell you, I don't waste my time getting offended, and I don't give people power to make me offended or to offend me.

 I'm weird.